Skip to content

 Treatment Approach

-Our Treatment Approach to Foot and Ankle Nerve Conditions
+Our Treatment Approach to Nerve Conditions

 When it comes to nerve damage, it is important to obtain early diagnosis and treatment to lessen the need for more invasive treatments and surgery.
 In some cases, we will order an MRI and/or EMG (Electromyography – a nerve conduction study) to evaluate the condition of the nerve.
 From there, treatment can include any combination of Physical Therapy, injections, medications, orthotic devices, bracing, or surgery.